 At lamna, we offer fast, discreet loans against the value of a wide range of assets, from luxury watches and jewellery to vehicles or artwork.
 We’re a registered financial service provider and our interest rates are in keeping with the National Credit Act.

-How to pawn diamond jewellery in South Africa.read more
+How to ensure you get a good deal when selling gold and diamond jewellery in South Africa.read more